tacascer-org/xml-processor/README.md

 </xs:schema>
 ```

-If you use `XMLIncludeFlattener` to process `sample.xsd`, the result will be:
+When processed, the result will be:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>